-It's so vital to learn to trust the God at work in us.
-Again, the One who calmed the seas with one word, the One who heals, sets free, and delivers.
-Jesus Christ, the One who conquered sin and death, and rose back to life.
-He, that God is at work in my life and He lives in me.
+It's so vital to learn to trust God at work in us - the One who calmed the seas with one word, the One who heals, sets free, and delivers.
+Jesus Christ, the One who conquered sin and death and rose back to life, is the God at work in my life, and He lives in me.
 So while I do not put trust in myself, I can trust and honor the new creation in me that is being daily renewed through sanctifying grace.
 Because I am in Christ, I can and should have confidence in my decision making ability, my thinking, my convictions, my beliefs because all of that springs forth from my personal walk with the Lord.
 I should live firm and free, not because I have it all together or know all of the answers but because I am rooted in Christ, firm in His truth, and yielded to the work of the Holy Spirit.
 I can be confident but boast only in the Lord.

 Friend, we do not have to live in that place.
-Whether you can remove yourself from the toxic environment or perhaps you cannot, what we can do is, we can take back our mind!
-Humility is not sitting back quietly while allowing other people's dysfunction to influence our thinking, diminish who we are, limit us, trap us or take it as our own.
+Whether you can remove yourself from the toxic environment, or perhaps you can't, what we can do is, we can take back our mind!
+Humility is not sitting back quietly while allowing other people's dysfunction to influence our thinking, diminish who we are, limit us, trap us, or take it as our own.
 It will only break us down until we are only a shell of our former self.